ctechfilmuniversity/lecture_eidp/README.md

     * You must create an account and sign up to the class.
 * Here we do all the coding and exchange practical exercises.

+All materials are meant for members of this course only.
+You are not allwed to share or copy the material in any way.

 ## Deadlines

 It is indicated for each session when the assignment is due.
 The deadline for the final project is March, 15th.